The Biggest Security Threat Sits In Your Chair

 How to Set Up AirPrint on Your Network

 AirPrint is Apple’s wireless printing protocol.
 It lets iPhones, iPads, and Macs send print jobs to a compatible printer without installing drivers or configuring anything manually.
 In a home or small office with a straightforward network, it usually just works.
-In a business environment with VLANs, managed switches, or multiple subnets, it often doesn’t; and […]
+In a business environment with VLANs, managed switches, or multiple subnets, it often doesn’t, and

 How to Set Up AirPrint on Your Network Read More »